 Making up the last 11 percent of the U.S. News ranking, this category measured the amount of financial, technical and vocational support available to online students.
-The top online MBA programs incorporate diverse online learning technologies that are easy and flexible for students to use.
+The top online MBA degree programs incorporate diverse online learning technologies that are easy and flexible for students to use.
 Exceptional distance learner support extends beyond the classroom to financial aid and career guidance and should be on par with the resources available on campus.

 The following ranking indicators guided this category:

 - Student indebtedness: Reviews judged this by determining the mean student debt at graduation as well as the percentage of students with debt.

 - Technological infrastructure: This refers to the presence and quality of smartphone and tablet applications, remote access to chat rooms, simulations, software-based readers, streaming audio and video, visual software, learning analytics platforms and adaptive learning.